-Septic systems dispose of wastewater onsite.
-Download the EPA Septic System Owners Guide.
+Septic systems dispose of wastewater on-site.
+View the Environmental Protection Agency's (EPA) Septic System Owners Guide (PDF).

 A septic system has two main components: the septic tank and an absorption area (i.e. leach field).

 The septic tank is often buried about six feet deep and ten feet away from the building.
 A septic tank has two chambers.
 The solids are collected in the first chamber which settles to the bottom of the tank, while the fats and oils float to the top.
 The liquid remains in the center which then flows to the second chamber.
 The second chamber is connected to the leach line which takes the liquid to the absorption field for percolation into the ground.